Harvard Extension Courses in Computer Science

 Stephen Elston PhD, Principal Consultant, Quantia Analytics LLC

 Computer vision is an exciting and rapidly changing field.
 In a little over ten years, deep learning algorithms have revolutionized several aspects of computer vison.
 Applications that were infeasible or impractical a few years ago are now in routine production.
 These advances allow intelligent systems to interact with the real-world using vision.
-Examples of modern computer vision (CV) applications include digital photography, robotic or autonomous vehicles, medical imaging, and scientific imaging.
+Examples of modern computer vision (CV) applications include digital photography, robotic vision, autonomous vehicles, medical imaging, and scientific imaging.
 This course is a fast-moving survey of both fundamental theory of CV algorithms along with hands-on practical assignments applying these methods using Python.
 Successfully deploying CV applications often requires a combination of classical methods and state-of-the-art algorithms.
-Therefore, this course includes classical image processing and CV techniques which are the basis of many standard CV applications.
-From this foundation the course moves to the deep learning approaches that have revolutionized computer vision.
-Students apply tools drawn from the extensive universe of Python CV related packages in the hands-on assignments.
-Major topics covered in the course include: algorithms used to prepare images, transform images and extract features; statistical properties of images and methods of decomposition; classification of objects in images; optimization and regularization for machine learning algorithms; deep neural networks for image classification; motion in images and optical flow; advanced deep neural network architectures; object detection and tracking algorithms; models of stereo vision; segmentation of images; and generative models.
+Therefore, this course covers the classical image processing and CV techniques often found in practical CV solutions.
+From this foundation the course moves to the deep learning algorithms that have revolutionized CV.
+Students apply tools drawn from the extensive universe of Python CV related packages in the hands-on assignments to reinforce key principles.
+Major topics covered in the course include: algorithms used to prepare images, transform images, and extract features; statistical properties of images and methods of decomposition; machine learning algorithms for CV, including deep learning; classification of objects in images; motion in images and optical flow; object detection and tracking algorithms; models for stereo vision; segmentation of images; and generative models.

 Prerequisites: Experience programming using the Python language, equivalent to CSCI E-7 or CSCI E-29.
-For people with limited Python programming experience, some experience programming, in any language, such as R, Matlab, or C++ is helpful.
-Some exposure to basic machine learning and data science methods, equivalent to CSCI E-101, is helpful but not essential.
-Knowledge of linear algebra, including eigenvalue-eigenvector decomposition and a bit of differential and integral calculus is essential.
+For people with limited Python programming skills, experience programming in any language, such as R, Matlab, or C++ is helpful.
+Some exposure to basic machine learning and data science methods, equivalent to CSCI E-101, is helpful.
+Knowledge of linear algebra, including eigenvalue-eigenvector decomposition and some knowledge of differential and integral calculus is essential.

 CSCI E-26 Section 1 (14294)